adonix-org/cloud-spark/README.md

 Other types of responses (non-GET, errors, partial content, or requests marked no-store) are never cached.
 This ensures caching is safe and consistent with HTTP standards.

-Enable the built-in cache middleware as follows:
+Register the built-in cache middleware as follows:

 :page_facing_up: index.ts